 Photography is essentially about capturing light.
 Most of the light we capture in image making is reflected light from objects.
-There are exceptions such as the blazing light from a fire or light from a burst of fireworks or lightning.
+There are exceptions, such as the blazing light from a fire or the light from a burst of fireworks or lightning.
 Light can be of a diffuse nature, not emanating from a fixed source and this type of lighting can produce a very subdued and pleasing effect.
-Light can also be from a point source be very harsh and produce very hard shadows.
+Light can also be from a point source and be very harsh and produce very hard shadows.
 Light can also come from different sources to produce different color effects.
 In every day life we see daylight, moonlight, artificial light, tungsten, fluorescent, infrared, flood lights, mercury vapor lights.
 In capturing the image the existing light on he subject creates the image.
-Light travels in straight lines and the further it gets from the source the weaker it gets.
+Light travels in straight lines and the further it gets from the source the weaker it gets as it spreads out.

 The Lens and Camera